Dr. Joshua H. Bilenker, M.D., founder of Loxo Oncology, serves as President and Chief Executive Officer, and sits on the board of directors.

 Ms. Cairati received her M.S. degree from University of California, Davis.

-Dr. Michael Cox, Pharm.D., serves as Senior Director, Clinical Development and Medical Affairs.
+Dr. Michael Cox, Pharm.D., serves as Senior Director, Pediatrics Clinical Development.
 Dr. Cox has been involved in the product launches and life cycle management of numerous oncology products including radium-223 (Xofigo®), regorafenib (Stivarga®), sorafenib (Nexavar®) cetuximab (ERBITUX®), denosumab (XGEVA®) and darbepoetin alfa (Aranesp®).

 Dr. Cox joined Loxo Oncology from Bayer Consumer Care AG, Basel, Switzerland where he served as Medical Affairs Early Pipeline Lead, Oncology for Region Europe/Canada and Emerging Markets.
 Prior to Bayer, he held global medical affairs positions at Merck KGaA, Darmstadt, Germany and Amgen, Inc., Thousand Oaks, California.